- Policies and premiums

-Over the 2014/15 year LPLC experts attended 41 external speaking engagements delivering presentations on wide-ranging topics from risk management and the Personal Property and Securities Act to potential pitfalls for ‘P plate’ practitioners and electronic conveyancing.
+Over the 2015/16 year LPLC experts attended 44 external speaking engagements delivering presentations on wide-ranging topics from risk management for family lawyers and foreign residents CGT withholding tax to risk management and the Personal Property Securities Act.

 LPLC staff spoke at the following locations/events:

 - The College of Law – 6

 - other legal forums and interest groups – 8.